animesh10/electrode-gitbook/chapter1/intermediate/build-a-server-plugin.md

 If you plan on building out Your Awesome App even further, you'll need to \[generate a GitHub Api oAuth token\] to remove the preset limit for API requests.
 We have already added the code to accept and use the token in our Hapi server plugin above `const AUTH_TOKEN = process.env.token`.

-Set a new [personal access token](http://www.electrode.io/docs/you%20may%20be%20prompted%20to%20login%20to%20your%20GitHub%0Aaccount%20if%20you%20haven't%20already), create your`token description`in the form given, and for`Select scopes`simply check `public repo`.
+Set a new [personal access token](http://www.electrode.io/docs/) \(you may be prompted to login to your GitHub account if you haven't already\), create your`token description` in the form given, and for `Select scopes` simply check `public repo`.
 Then hit the green `Generate token` button.

 You will be redirected to the next page to retrieve your token.
 Keep your token private and secure; do not copy and paste it directly into your app.
 Instead, we will set your token as a Node [environment variable](https://nodejs.org/api/process.html#process_process_env).
 Copy and save this token in a secure place; we will use it several times.
 Use this token in your command line as follows: